Top 20 Node.js Interview Questions and Answers

 4. SunOS

-6. Where you can deploy Node.js web application?
+6. Where can you deploy the Node.js web application?

-The easiest way to deploy your Node.js web application is using Cloud server hosting like Windows Azure, Aws, Google, Heroku etc.
+The easiest way to deploy your Node.js web application is by using Cloud server hosting like Windows Azure, Aws, Google, Heroku, etc.

 7. What is callback?

-A callback is a function which passed as an argument to an asynchronous function, that describes what to do after the asynchronous operation has completed.
+A callback is a function passed as an argument to an asynchronous function, that describes what to do after the asynchronous operation has been completed.
 Callbacks are used frequently in node.js development.

 var fs = require('fs');